Statue of Parakramabahu I: Identity

 The statue has not been positively identified, but the popular and widely accepted belief is that the statue is of King Parakramabahu I, who ruled the country 1153 to 1186.
 Historian Mendis Rohanadeera has suggested that the statue shows a man belonging to the Lambakanna clan, because a hare—a symbol of this clan—is depicted above the left shoulder of the statue.
 This supports the theory that it is a statue of Parakramabahu I, who was of the Lambakanna clan.
 However, another theory is that it is the statue of a sage; either Agastya or Pulasthi.
 The object held in the hands of the statue may be an ola (cured palm leaves) book.
 This, and the fact that it is located close to the Potgul Vehera, which was a library in ancient times, supports this theory.
 However, another belief is that the object is a "yoke of kingship".
+There is also a belief that this statue represents King Nissankamalla.